-The Benefits of Seanol
+The Benefits of Seaweed Extract

 I’ve personally experienced Seanol’s anti-inflammatory effect, noticing a reduction in pain after bouts of intense skiing.
 From the heart health perspective, the research demonstrates that Seanol inhibits antiplasmin, a protein associated with thick blood, and angiotensin-converting enzyme, which contributes to blood vessel constriction and hypertension.

-What’s more, the extract’s antioxidant activity has been shown to pack a far greater effect against oxidative free-radical damage—which contributes to numerous chronic diseases—than land-based plant antioxidants.
+What’s more, the seaweed extract’s antioxidant activity has been shown to pack a far greater effect against oxidative free-radical damage—which contributes to numerous chronic diseases—than land-based plant antioxidants.

 One particular benefit, as seen in animal studies, relates to reduced free-radical damage generated by X-ray radiation.
 Such radiation damage is known to have a negative impact on DNA, RNA, and proteins.

 When it comes to improving your circulation, Seanol effectively combats peroxynitrites, a class of free radicals that are toxic to endothelial and smooth muscle arterial cells.
-This is important because the cells in the endothelial lining generate nitric oxide, which is what keeps your arteries open, relaxed, and healthy.
+This is important because the cells in the endothelial lining generate nitric oxide, which is what keeps your arteries open, relaxed and healthy.
 Plus, it’s hypothesized that Seanol itself helps to regenerate nitric oxide.

 How Does Seanol Work in the Body?